 If you make this recipe, please post a picture of it and tag me on Pinterest or Instagram @thebutteryfairytale.
 You can also hashtag it with #thebutteryfairytale.
 I LOVE seeing your recipe creations and seeing you create our recipes is… the best feeling in the whole world! 😊💖

-Chicken Shawarma with Garlic Sauce Rice Bowl Recipe
+ONE POT Chicken Shawarma Rice Recipe with Garlic Sauce

 Ingredients